Root Canal Guide: Costs, Process, Risks & More

 The cost of root canal therapy will depend on several factors, including how many canals need to be filled and if you require a crown.
-According to the 2020 national dental fee survey, the average cost of a root canal without a crown in Australia ranges between $2,000 and $3,400.
+Based on data from the Australian Dental Association, the average cost of a root canal without a crown in Australia ranges between $2,000 and $3,400.
 In Australia, a molar root canal with three canals can cost up to $2,760 without a crown and up to $4,760 with a crown.
-With smile.com.au dental cover, you save up to 40% off the price of root canal treatment.
+With smile.com.au dental cover, you get reduced and capped fees on root canal treatments!

 Select your state in the cost comparison table below for more detailed examples of the cost of a root canal in your location.

 Example smile.com.au fees

 with smile.com.au dental cover, that's a saving of !